fqantonio/GoingInductive/README.md

 # WELCOME

-This is a **`Going Inductive`** paper DRAFT roadmap[^readme-1], with one major goal, to share, worldwide, the work done.
+This is a **`Going Inductive`** learning strategy changing paper DRAFT roadmap[^readme-1], with one major goal: to share, worldwide, the work done.

 This **knowledge base source** contains the results, conclusions, procedures, exploratory data analysis (EDA), data (and raw data), statistical methods, educational methodologies, learning flow and bLearning practice.
 Hopefully, there will be, at least, one paper based on this.

 [^readme-1]: This work, as well as the data, is also presented at the blog "<https://4cidchange.edublogs.org/>" and in the github repository <https://github.com/fqantonio/GoingInductive>.